Events and Newsletters

 Classes will stay in their cohort as much as possible.

 We will follow the usual carline procedures.
-Students will need to wear their masks until they get into their vehicles.

 Frequent cleaning of high-contact areas will be done throughout the school day.
 At the end of the day, teachers will wipe down all contact areas.